imabhijit/A3-SOEN445/README.md

 ### HOW TO USE (TESTS)

-To execute a *GET* Request, the user must enter get httpc command [arguments]
+To execute a *GET* Request,
-The commands are:
-get executes a HTTP GET request and prints the response.
-                                                        post executes a HTTP POST request and prints the response. help prints this screen.
-                                                       Use "httpc help [command]" for more information about a comman

-"get httpc is a curl-like application but supports HTTP protocol only.
-                                                 d."
-GET REQUEST: "
+httpc get [-v] [-h key:value] URL, where

+-v Prints the detail of the response such as protocol, status, and headers.

+-h key:value Associates headers to HTTP Request with the format 'key:value'.

+-Due to the structure of the message being passed, the URL has to be local.

+Examples:

 get http://localhost:8007/